kernelzeroday/opparis/README.md

 This is the development github page for #opparis-dev on irc.anonops.com

+We have a collection of fun utilities and resources in the /extra/ folder.

 To get started go ahead and install docker on the platform of your choice and run

 `docker run -it kernelzeroday/opparis bash`